 Firebase is a Google platform that has multiple features in it.
-Those are Analytics, Performance Tracking, Firestore DB, Crashlytics, Messaging etc. Most of them are very useful, but there is one that is always overestimated.
-We will be talking about Firestore DB.
-Don’t get me wrong, I’m not claiming it’s something terrible, as Google would never create that.
-We will check how useful it will be in comparison to custom backend.
+Those are Analytics, Performance Tracking, Firestore DB, Crashlytics etc. Most of them are very useful, but there is one that is always overestimated.
+We will be talking about Firestore, but don’t get me wrong, I don’t claim it’s something terrible, as Google would never create something that would not work, we will check if the benefits are real?

-First of all, we will determine all benefits mentioned by Firestore fans.
+First of all, we will determine all benefits mentioned by fans.

 (1) One developer can write Front-end and Back-end

 (2) It’s cheaper than writing a custom Back-end

 (3) It’s faster than writing a custom Back-end

 To see all the pitfalls we will try to recreate the whole flow working with Firestore.